 It is hardly possible to separate art from human society.
 Art is both an abstract and a physical product of an imaginative society.
 Long as humans think beyond the ordinary mind, as in painting, music, illustration, theatre, fine art, or in photography, art will continue to establish itself across civilizations.
-Here is why April 15 is tagged as World Art Day and celebrated yearly.
+This is why we have World Art Day.

 What is Art?